oracle-livelabs/adb/shared/adb-real-time-spm/setup/create-schema.md

 ## Task 2: Create and Populate an Application Tables

-1. Drop the table if it exists already.
+1. Drop the test table if it exists already.

     ```
 	<copy>